Way2Web/laravel-users/README.md

 ```

 ###### Or
-if you dont want to do that run the following commands:
+if you don't want to do that run the following commands:
 ```bash
 first: php artisan db:seed --class=RoleTableSeeder
 second: php artisan db:seed --class=RoleUserTableSeeder